-7. When you use the skillet for the next time after this treatment, make sure to wipe the pan with vegetable oil.
+7. When you use the skillet the next time after this treatment, make sure to wipe the pan with vegetable oil.

 If you feel your electric skillet isn’t heating up properly, you need to find out the cause.
 There are several reasons why it may happen.

 Firstly, ensure that the outlet power connection is on when you’re cooking.
 Check if your power connection is stable and exactly the voltage the skillet manual has mentioned.
-If the heat still doesn’t work, there are few ways to determine what needs to be checked.
+If the heat still doesn’t work, there are a few ways to determine what needs to be checked.

 If there’s no problem with the power connection, then it is likely a heat control issue.
 After years of use, they are bound to get weaker.
 You need to check if your heat control has worn out or not.